 Characteristics of CLA are broadly similar to last year, however many of the changes we are seeing are as a result of the increase in unaccompanied asylum-seeking children (UASC).
 UASC are a distinct cohort with specific characteristics, for example they are generally male, aged 16+ years.

-Males account for 56% of children, females account for 44%.
-At 56%, males are slightly over-represented in the CLA population, compared to 51% in the overall child population - as shown in the latest ONS mid-year population estimates).
+Males account for 57% of children, females account for 43%.
+Males are slightly over-represented in the CLA population (compared to 51% in the overall child population - as shown in the latest ONS mid-year population estimates).

-Children from Black, Mixed and Other ethnic groups were over-represented and children from Asian ethnic groups were under- represented in the numbers of children in care.
-Children of White ethnicity account for 73% of children looked after, 10% were Mixed or Multiple ethnic groups, 7% Black, African, Caribbean or Black British, 5% were Asian or Asian British, 4% other ethnicities and ethnicity was not known or not yet recorded for 1%.
+Children from Mixed ethnic groups were over-represented and children from Asian ethnic groups were under- represented in the numbers of CLA.
+Children of White ethnicity account for 71% of CLA, 10% were Mixed or Multiple ethnic groups, 7% Black, African, Caribbean or Black British, 5% were Asian or Asian British, 5% other ethnicities, and ethnicity was not known or not yet recorded for 1%.